dagraham/etm-dgraham/README.md

 The `@e`, `@a`, `@l` and `@i` entries from `class` have become the defaults for the event but the default for `@l` has been overridden by the explicit entry.

 Note that changing the entry for `expansions` in your configuration settings will only affect items created/modified after the change.
-When an item is saved, the actual expansion is used to replace the key.
+When an item is saved, the `@x` entry is replaced by its expansion.

 ## [`@`keys](#toc)